Hidden-Hills/Iriis/README.md

 This project was initially a part of my startup idea, working on Augmented Reality glasses.

-Iriis is a very basic voice assistant that can perform tasks such as -
+Iriis is a very basic voice assistant that can perform tasks such as:

 - Tell you the time
 - Tell you the weather